-The curriculum committee shall consist of six faculty members, student advising officers, and representatives of the student body.
+The curriculum committee shall consist of six faculty members and student advising officers.
 The faculty members will represent expertise in curriculum matters at the undergraduate level, and for the concentrations within the graduate program.
 Members are appointed to serve renewable five-year terms.

 This ad hoc committee’s responsibilities are on as needed basis, depending on faculty FTE allocation from the Office of the Provost, and retention issues that may arise during the course of the year.
 The committee shall consist of at least one tenured professor and one pre-tenure professor, and one member in the lecturer series.
 The committee also includes the administrative staff member responsible for academic personnel.
 Members are appointed on ad hoc basis.

 The committee serves to review and make recommendations to the faculty on affairs related to recruitment, retention, recognition and advancement for faculty in the professorial series and in the lecturer series.
 The composition of the committee may vary depending on the issues that are reviewed.
 The committee ensures that all faculty searches are conducted according to university policies; that deserving faculty are recognized for their teaching and service; and that concerns related to retention and advancement are addressed in a timely manner.